-At the New York offices of Digestive Disease Care in Forest Hills and Jamaica in Queens, and Lake Success, East Setauket, Mineola, and Hicksville in Long Island, the skilled gastroenterology team offers comprehensive care for unexplained rectal bleeding.
+At the New York offices of Digestive Disease Care in Forest Hills and Jamaica in Queens, and Babylon, Lake Success, East Setauket, Mineola, and Jericho in Long Island, the skilled gastroenterology team offers comprehensive care for unexplained rectal bleeding.
 The physicians focus on accurately identifying the root cause of bleeding and create a treatment plan to resolve your issues quickly.
 Schedule a diagnostic evaluation for rectal bleeding by calling Digestive Disease Care or by booking an appointment online today.

 You may first notice unexplained bleeding from the rectum when wiping after a bowel movement.
 Blood on toilet paper may appear bright red or dark black and may also be noticeable in the toilet bowl.